fnss/fnss/core/README.md

-# Fast Network Simulation Setup (FNSS) - Core library
+# FNSS core (Python) library
-The FNSS core library is a Python library providing a set of features allowing the simplification of the setup of a network simulation.
+The FNSS core library is a Python library providing a set of features allowing the simplification of the setup of a network experiment.
 These features include the ability to:

  * Parse a topology from a dataset, a topology generator or generate it according to a number of synthetic models